veilchen-web/veilchen/docs/tutorial_app.rst

    This tutorial is a work in progress and written by `noisefloor <http://github.com/noisefloor>`_.

-This tutorial should give a brief introduction to the Bottle_ WSGI Framework.
-The main goal is to be able, after reading through this tutorial, to create a project using Bottle.
-Within this document, not all abilities will be shown, but at least the main and important ones like routing, utilizing the Bottle template abilities to format output and handling GET / POST parameters.
+This tutorial should give a brief introduction to the Veilchen_ WSGI Framework.
+The main goal is to be able, after reading through this tutorial, to create a project using Veilchen.
+Within this document, not all abilities will be shown, but at least the main and important ones like routing, utilizing the Veilchen template abilities to format output and handling GET / POST parameters.

-To understand the content here, it is not necessary to have a basic knowledge of WSGI, as Bottle tries to keep WSGI away from the user anyway.
+To understand the content here, it is not necessary to have a basic knowledge of WSGI, as Veilchen tries to keep WSGI away from the user anyway.
 You should have a fair understanding of the Python_ programming language.
-Furthermore, the example used in the tutorial retrieves and stores data in a SQL database, so a basic idea about SQL helps, but is not a must to understand the concepts of Bottle.
+Furthermore, the example used in the tutorial retrieves and stores data in a SQL database, so a basic idea about SQL helps, but is not a must to understand the concepts of Veilchen.
 Right here, SQLite_ is used.
-The output of Bottle sent to the browser is formatted in some examples by the help of HTML.
+The output of Veilchen sent to the browser is formatted in some examples by the help of HTML.
 Thus, a basic idea about the common HTML tags does help as well.

-For the sake of introducing Bottle, the Python code "in between" is kept short, in order to keep the focus.
+For the sake of introducing Veilchen, the Python code "in between" is kept short, in order to keep the focus.
 Also all code within the tutorial is working fine, but you may not necessarily use it "in the wild", e.g. on a public web server.
 In order to do so, you may add e.g. more error handling, protect the database with a password, test and escape the input etc.

 .. contents:: Table of Contents